MuthuVega/cypress_trading_testing/README.md

 # Trading frontend testing using Cypress

+Test framework built using Cypress implementing Page Object Model for frontend testing of FX account and trading interface.

 ## Setup

-Initialise the project
+Checkout the code and initialise the project

-`npm init -y`

-Install cypress

-`npm install cypress --save-dev`
+`npm init`

 ## Runing the tests